 - If a local guardian/relative is appointed by the parents, they are invited to attend school functions on behalf of parents including periodic meetings with teachers to discuss class progress.

 For international students who choose not to board at the School, we do not provide a homestay service as an alternative.
 Parents must organise their own accommodation under these circumstances and monitor the homestay to ensure a positive, supportive experience for their child.

 One of our strengths is the network of support we have developed for our international students encouraging them to take part in – and benefit from – every aspect of life at St. Constantine’s International.

 The House system at St. Constantine’s International means we are uniquely placed to support our international students and help them become involved in School life.
 From the day they start, each student will become part of a St. Constantine’s House) and will receive support and guidance from their Head of House, staff and Secondary students.

 Each student belongs to one of four houses: Athens, Delphi, Olympia or Sparta, creating personal classes smaller than that of most UK schools.
 See School Life and Pastoral Care

 Special Needs and EAL

-Having trained in Special Education Needs and with a masters in the field, Mr Mulima has had a long-standing interest in working with young people with additional needs.
+Having trained in Special Education Needs and with a masters in the field, our SEN teacher has had a long-standing interest in working with young people with additional needs.
 This includes gifted and talented children (MAT – Most Able and Talented), EAL (English as an Additional Language), and students with different learning difficulties such as dyslexia, dysgraphia, dyscalculia, and fragile leaners.
 See Students with Special Needs